Software Toolchain¶

 which enables OCaml support in VSCode.
 It assumes that you have installed all libraries

-above via opam
+above via opam.

-, and choosing that item from the dropdown menu.
+Extensions, and choosing that item from the dropdown menu.

 Caution